 The adoption of cloud computing will sustain its acceleration through the new year as organizations continue to explore and fine-tune the mixture of on-premise and managed cloud services and applications that work best.
 In the past year, an increasing number of businesses have opted for multi-cloud and hybrid IT environments as a way to leverage the strength of various cloud solutions and deployment models based on data and application requirements as well as cost, compliance, performance, and future sustainability.

 Flexera reports that 45% of enterprises deployed some sort of hybrid solution in 2019, and 31% utilized public cloud.
 (31% public; 9% on-premise private cloud; 6% hosted private cloud.)
-Last year, 30% of all IT budgets are being allocated to cloud computing and by 2020, 83% of enterprise workloads will be in the cloud (Forbes).
+This year, 30% of all IT budgets were allocated to cloud computing, and by the end of 2020, 83% of enterprise workloads are expected to reside in the cloud (Forbes).

 The ability for partners to recommend services and manage deployments and integrations of multiple cloud services based on their understanding of the customer requirements will be crucial next year.